-Spin qubits trapped in quantum dots#
+Spin qubits in semiconductor quantum dots#

 Semiconductor quantum dot spin qubits, a leading platform for scalable quantum computing, require precise charge and spin control using customized fast voltage pulses and microwave bursts.